#02 Prompting Technique

 • Include consequences: Explain what happens if something goes wrong — it helps AI understand priority.

-• Layer scenarios: Start with situation, then add "Also consider..." for complex multi-factor problems.
+• Layer scenarios: Start with the situation, then add 'Also consider...' for complex multi-factor problems.

-• Update as you iterate: If first response misses the mark, add scenario details you forgot.
+• Update as you iterate: If the first response misses the mark, add scenario details you forgot to include.

-• Combine with roles: "You are a crisis PR manager.
-Emergency situation: ..." is more powerful than either alone.
+• Combine with roles: 'You are a crisis PR manager.
+Emergency situation: ...' is more powerful than either technique alone.

 Understanding the Fundamentals